kesiev/rewtro/README.md

 ...and the game compiler and packager, that generates a foldable cartridge in SVG format to be customized and printed or an animated GIF you can show anywhere you want.
 Sorry for the _thin_ toolchain: I survived with that but I'm going to improve it if there is some kind of interest.

+While both the game console and the SDK tools run client-side, I've added a pinch of PHP for reading the games file list to be displayed on SDK main screen.
+Feel free to replace that PHP with any alternative you can think about (or suggest one).

+## Released games

+In the <tt>carts/</tt> folder, you'll find the SDK and all the games I've developed for Rewtro till now.
+I've made 2 series of games, split by its initial:

+  * The <tt>V-</tt> series contains customizable greeting card games: they include a title screen, a briefing screen, a short and relatively easy gameplay, and a debriefing screen displayed once the game is cleared.
+Games are customizable in text, gameplay parameters, graphics and - if you feel brave - music and sounds.
+You can make your cartridges making a copy and renaming a <tt>V-</tt> series JSON file into the same folder, changing the data as you want with any text editor and testing and printing the games within the SDK.
+That's what I did in November/December 2019.
+  * The <tt>K-</tt> series contains short but more complete games, mostly inspired by classics.
+They are harder to change but you can print them as-is and customize the printed cartridge writing a dedication or a silly doodle on the front, more like a classic greeting card.

+Remember that a QR-Cart contains _the whole game code, music, graphics, AND customizations_ so, once the game is printed, you can't change _anything_.
+If you want to update your game, fixing a bug or a typo, you've to _print the cartridge again_.
+The previous one will be a _rare bugged version_ of your game to be collected jealously.
+Welcome to the 80s!

 ## Why?

 It's Christmas time, I needed some greeting cards and decided to make some original ones this year.
 I liked the idea of hiding the actual greetings at the end of a customized videogame but implementing a browser game lacked the _perishability_ of a greeting card: you want to keep them because it contains _the whole experience_, that is the stock message _and_ the handwritten message.
 Moreover, the game itself _is part of the message_ so why keeping that _outside the greeting card_?